bioimage-analysis/malene_colocalization/README.md

 $ cd /../colocalization-malene/
 ```

-4- Create a conda environment with the dependency:
+4- Create a conda environment with an Ipython kernel:

 ```
-$ conda env create -f environment.yml
+$ conda env name_env python=3 ipykernel
 ```

 (To install python / conda on a Window environment you can follow this [LINK](https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444))